 Cook the shrimp covered in water in a large frying pan until almost done.
-You'll know when the shrimp is almost done when it starts turning red
+You'll know when the shrimp is almost done when it starts turning red, just a few minutes.

-Meanwhile, start heating the water for the pasta in a large pot/sauce pan
+Meanwhile, start heating the water for the spaghetti in a large pot/sauce pan.

-When the water is boiling, add in the pasta and cook until done/al-dente.
+When the water is boiling, add in the spaghetti and cook until done/al-dente.

-Add the shrimp and cook for 2 more minutes until the shrimp done.
+Add the shrimp and cook for 2 more minutes until the shrimp is done.

 Remove from heat and serve over the pasta with grated Italian cheese.